suvam94kundu/stock_angular/README.md

 ## Development server
 1. Clone the project and run 'npm install', to install all the dependecies.
-2. From command line run 'npm run start:proxy:mock:server'
+2. From command line run 'npm run start:proxy:mock:server', after running it successfully it will show "√ Compiled successfully."
-3. Navigate to "http://localhost:4200" from browser to launch the application.
+3. After that avigate to "http://localhost:4200" from browser to launch the application.
 4. Use Username -> "user"
        password -> 1234
 to login.